By using this site, you agree to the Privacy Policy and Terms of Use.

 Enhanced Preparedness Over Border Controls

 Public health experts increasingly advocate for strengthening local surveillance and response capacity rather than relying on travel restrictions.
-A recent report warns that the world faces higher pandemic risk now than before COVID-19, highlighting gaps in preparedness at the local level.
+According to reports from The Guardian, the world faces higher pandemic risk now than before COVID-19, highlighting gaps in preparedness at the local level.

 Investment in laboratory capacity, contact tracing systems, and community health infrastructure provides more sustainable protection against emerging zoonotic diseases.
 The scientific evidence consistently points toward source control and rapid response as more effective strategies than border closures.